-The Series 2017A Bonds are direct and special obligations of the Commission.
-The Series 2017A Bonds are payable from the Revenues (as hereinafter defined) and are secured by a lien on the Pledged Property (as hereinafter defined).
-"Revenues" shall include: (i) all Loan Repayments received by the Commission pursuant to the Borrower Bonds (as hereinafter defined), (ii) any other amounts received from any other source by the Commission and pledged by the Commission as security for the payment of the Series 2017A Bonds, and (iii) interest or other investment earnings received or to be received on any moneys or securities held pursuant to the Bond Resolution and paid or required to be paid into the Revenue Fund; provided, however, that Revenues shall not include payments made by the Bond Insurer, if any, pursuant to the Bond Insurance Policy.
-"Pledged Property" shall include the Borrower Bonds and the Revenues and Funds (other than the Rebate Fund), including Investment Securities held in any such Fund under the Bond Resolution, together with all proceeds and revenues of the foregoing and all of the Commission's right, title and interest in and to the foregoing, and all other moneys, securities or funds pledged for the payment of the principal or Redemption Price of and interest on the Series 2017A Bonds.
+The Series 2018 Bonds are direct and special obligations of the Commission.
+The Series 2018 Bonds are payable from the Revenues (as hereinafter defined) and are secured by a lien on the Pledged Property (as hereinafter defined).
+"Revenues" shall include: (i) all Loan Repayments received by the Commission pursuant to the Borrower Bonds (as hereinafter defined), (ii) any other amounts received from any other source by the Commission and pledged by the Commission as security for the payment of the Series 2018 Bonds, and (iii) interest or other investment earnings received or to be received on any moneys or securities held pursuant to the Bond Resolution and paid or required to be paid into the Revenue Fund.
+"Pledged Property" shall include the Borrower Bonds and the Revenues and Funds (other than the Rebate Fund), including Investment Securities held in any such Fund under the Bond Resolution, together with all proceeds and revenues of the foregoing and all of the Commission's right, title and interest in and to the foregoing, and all other moneys, securities or funds pledged for the payment of the principal or redemption price of and interest on the Series 2018 Bonds.